jeffbeard/generic-jpa-dao/README.md

 #### Caveat

-This project is probably of little practical value, unless Spring isn't used, considering the availability of spring-data-jpa.
+This project is probably of little practical value.
+It continues largely as a testing ground for GitHub and other services' features.

 #### Usage